MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 ---
-title: REST API
+title: API Reference
 layout: coding.hbs
 columns: three
-order: 2
+order: 3
 ---

 # {{title}}

 With the REST API, you can send commands to Misty from a REST client or browser.
 There is also a community maintained [Python wrapper](https://github.com/MistyCommunity/Wrapper-Python) available for the Misty REST API.

 To create skills for Misty, you'll need to send commands to Misty and get data back from Misty.
 To send commands to Misty, you can call the REST API.
-To get live updating data back from Misty, you'll need to use a [WebSocket connection](../../coding-misty/remote-command-architecture#subscribing-amp-unsubscribing-to-a-websocket).
+To get live updating data back from Misty, you'll need to use a [WebSocket connection](../../rest-api/overview#subscribing-amp-unsubscribing-to-a-websocket).
 You can visit the [Misty Community Tutorials](https://github.com/MistyCommunity/Tutorials) repository for example skills.

 **Note:** Not all of Misty's API is equally complete.
 You may see some commands labeled "Beta" or "Alpha" because the related hardware, firmware, or software is still under development.
 Feel free to use these commands, but realize they may behave unpredictably at this time.